MorphiaOrg/morphia/Roadmap.md

 vestigial at best.
 2.0 will leverage slf4j directly internally and users can choose whatever logging implementation they would like.
 Any dependence on `dev.morphia.logging.Logger` will need to be updated after 2.0.
 Steps should be taken now to migrate away from these types now.

-# 2.1.0

 * **Aggregation updates**.
-It's a little early to speculate too much about what 2.1.0 will need but there's a sizable back log of aggregation updates to complete.
 The current aggregation API was a mild experiment but was sadly not communicated as such as well as it should have been.
 The updates will will include both new features and, hopefully, and improved more usable API.
 This might come in the form of a parallel, experimental API that evolves and eventually replaces the current API.